Welcome to my website!

-I am a Health Policy PhD candidate in the Department of Health Research Methods, Evidence, and Impact (HEI) at McMaster University.
-My thesis looks into the phenomenon of vaccine hesitancy in Ontario and how policymakers are making sense of the use of social media to strengthen public confidence in vaccines.
+My PhD thesis looked into the phenomenon of vaccine hesitancy in Ontario and how policymakers are making sense of the use of social media to strengthen public confidence in vaccines.
 The 3-part thesis has the following components: first, I used social network analysis (e.g., ERGM) to model and analyze the factors influencing vaccine sentiment on Twitter; second, a mixed methods content analysis and cross tabulation was carried out to analyze whether pro- and anti-vaccine users exhibit pronounced differences in behavioral attributes (e.g., health-seeking behavior, platform-specific sharing practices, emotion); third, I conducted a case study using in-depth interview with key informants in immunization policy-making coupled with document analysis to understand the barriers and opportunities to increasing public confidence in vaccines using social media in Ontario.

-I obtained a Bachelors of Science in Nursing (summa cum laude) and MSc in Public Health Policy and Management from National Taiwan University, and obtained graduate certificates in Global Health and STI/HIV prevention from the Department of Global Health in the University of Washington, Seattle, USA.
+I obtained a Health Policy PhD from McMaster University, MSc in Public Health Policy and Management from National Taiwan University, and a Bachelors of Science in Nursing (summa cum laude).
+Additional qualifications include: Global Health and STI/HIV prevention graduation certification from the Department of Global Health in the University of Washington, Seattle, USA.
 I am a Registered Nurse in the State of Washington since 2011 and Taiwan since 2008.
 I have worked for the Ministry of Science and Technology of Taiwan, CDC-Taiwan, and have volunteered in the US, Poland, and Thailand with organizations such as the Muscular Dystrophy Association (MDA), the Hepatitis-C Outreach Program, King County Harm Reduction Program, Timmy Global Health, and Ban-Hom-Hug HIV/AIDS orphanage.

-I freelanced as an English-to-Chinese translator/interpreter for clients in medicine, nursing, neuroscience, and public health.
-I was a singer/songwriter, my songs are frequently featured in commercials for companies like Häagen-Dazs, Taiwan High Speed Rail, BenQ, Watsons, Toyota, Levis, and many beverage and apparel companies.
-When I’m not writing my thesis, I enjoy learning new languages, tinkering with Ableton and Sonic Pi, backpacking, and cooking up a good dish.
+I also freelance as an English-to-Chinese translator/interpreter for clients in medicine, nursing, neuroscience, and public health.
+I was a singer/songwriter (2009-2011), my songs were frequently featured in commercials for companies like Häagen-Dazs, Taiwan High Speed Rail, BenQ, Watsons, Toyota, Nissan, Levis, and many beverage and apparel companies.
 Thanks for visiting!